Making A Difference in Our County

 4-H Youth Development

-UGA Extension in Wilkinson County offers 4-H club meetings to youth within the local school system in the fourth through 12th grades.
-The Wilkinson County 4-H Club offers in-school meetings to sixth- through eighth-graders, during which students have the opportunity to develop life skills through hands-on learning experiences.
+UGA Extension in Wilkinson County is excited to offer 4-H club meetings and opportunities to youth within the local school system in fourth through 12th grades.
+The 4-H Club currently offers after-school meetings, giving students the opportunity to develop life skills through hands-on learning experiences.
 Wilkinson County youth are involved in leadership and public speaking through participation in Project Achievement at the district level.
 Club members are active in community-service projects throughout Wilkinson County and have summer camping opportunities.
-Youth in Wilkinson County also have opportunities to participate in after-school programs in robotics, community service, 4-H Fun Night and the Cooking with the Books program.
-Youth in Robotics Club worked on activities like the Incredible Wearables project, during which they made robotic hands out of drinking straws.
-They were also able to explore 3D printing.
+Youth in Wilkinson County also have opportunities to participate in programs such as robotics, community service, 4-H Fun Night and the Cooking with the Books program.

 Family and Consumer Sciences